esturcke/hcc-613-blog/content/project/revision-1.md

 as too detailed and there were a number of holes in the plot where the progression was hard to follow.
 For example, how did Bond get tied up on the train (which was also mistaken for a jail cell), and why was the detonation cancelled.
-I was interesting how much of the feedback was about the story.
+It was interesting how much of the feedback was about the story.
 My goal was to embed the prototype as seamlessly as possible so that it doesn't feel like a showcase or tutorial, but the plot holes in the story seem to be a distraction and the prototype is a bit too much in the background.
 The prototype itself got somewhat mixed responses.
-Some people caught on to a surprising amount of details of how the watch worked.
+Some people caught on to a surprising amount of detail of how the watch worked.
 Others either expressed some confusion over how he interacted with the watch or it was clear based on their responses that the prototype was vague on aspects of interaction.